 - In-process controls: brix/solids, pH (especially around acid addition), temperature, deposit weight trending, viscosity proxies

-- Finished product testing: microbial testing as appropriate, aw, moisture, appearance, texture trending through stability
+- Finished product testing: microbial testing as needed, aw, moisture, appearance, texture trending through stability

 Bottom line: engineer vegan gummies as a controlled water system